cdrrazan/make-your-resume/README.md

 **make-your-cv :** Get info from user and store/generate PDF!

 ## Setup
 I already wrote a script file to automate the setup process.
+(_This project uses postgresql, so author assumes postgresql is already configured in your system._)

 1. Give permission to the file:
   **``$ chmod +x make-your-cv.sh`` or ``$ chmod 755 make-your-cv.sh``**